biography

 JOSEPH SIEBER

-He can look back on collaborations with renowned orchestras and has performed with the BBC Philharmonic (UK), the Lucerne Festival Contemporary Orchestra (CH), the Südwestdeutsche Philharmonie Konstanz (DE), the Denver Philharmonic Orchestra (USA), the Plovdiv State Opera Orchestra (BG), the New Sinfonia (WL) and the Argovia Philharmonic (CH), among others.
-He has also worked as an assistant conductor with orchestras such as the Orchestre National de France (FR) and the Philharmonia Orchestra (UK) and for conductors such as Susanna Mälkki, Marin Alsop, Cristian Măcelaru and Domingo Hindoyan.
+Trained in Switzerland, England and the USA and now living in Paris, the young conductor received the highest distinction for his diploma concert with the BBC Philharmonic and was a Conducting Fellow of the Lucerne Festival Academy and the Cabrillo Festival in California.
+He has worked with renowned orchestras, including the BBC Philharmonic (UK), the Lucerne Festival Contemporary Orchestra (CH), the Südwestdeutsche Philharmonie Konstanz (DE), the Denver Philharmonic Orchestra (USA), the Plovdiv State Opera Orchestra (BG), the New Sinfonia (WL) and the Argovia Philharmonic (CH).
+He has also worked as an assistant conductor with orchestras such as the Orchestre National de France (FR) and the Philharmonia Orchestra (UK) as well as for conductors such as Susanna Mälkki, Marin Alsop, Cristian Măcelaru and Domingo Hindoyan.

-Joseph was already attracting attention at a young age and in several disciplines.
-While still a student, for example, he performed both as a piano soloist and shortly afterwards as a conductor at the Lucerne Festival in the KKL concert hall.
-His artistic initiatives had a pioneering character and resonated beyond Switzerland‘s borders – for example, when the music theatre project ‘Verona 3000’, which he composed and directed, was nominated for the European Music Education Prize, a recording collaboration with rapper Steff la Cheffe topped the charts for weeks and a choreographed Mozart Requiem with the Swiss Youth Choir celebrated success throughout Switzerland.
+Joseph already attracted attention at a young age and in several disciplines: in addition to acting activities for the Lucerne Theatre or Swiss television, he performed both as a piano soloist and as a conductor at the Lucerne Festival in the KKL concert hall while still a student.
+His artistic initiatives have made waves beyond Switzerland‘s borders – for example, when the music theatre project Verona 3000, which he composed and directed, was nominated for the European Music Education Prize, a recording collaboration between his orchestra and the beatbox vice world champion Steff la Cheffe topped the charts for months and a choreographed Mozart Requiem with the Swiss Youth Choir celebrated success throughout Switzerland.
+The charismatic speaker gave his first TEDx-talk in 2024 under the title ‘Dare to be an Artist’ and regularly hosts classical concerts and concert introductions.